How To Start Reading the Bible (the 8 best tips)

 Here’s how this looks on a spectrum:

-2. Where To Start Reading The Bible?
-(Don’t start at the beginning)
+2. Where To Start Reading The Bible

+Now that you’ve picked a Bible to read, where should you start?
 Common sense tells us when we pick up a book to start at the beginning.
 It’s how you read a book.
 But the Bible is different.

 For starters, the Bible isn’t a single book.
 It’s a collection of 66 books written over sixteen centuries by over forty human authors.
 It is quite an amazing collection with very different styles, unique voices, different purposes, and incredible stories.